gaterichard/TicTacToe/README.md

 BoardTests
 - Unit tests for the board class.
 Tests all the winning conditions, draw and inplay conditions.
 Tests that the board can be updated and that an illegal move exception is thrown when an invalid move is made.

+###Testing

+27 Unit tests are in the Test project, and were created using TDD.
+This suite tests the full app including functionality such as the board and workflow such as the requirement of new games being offered etc.

+For completenes I've included two BDD tests to demonstrate BDD functionality.